The Ultimate Guide To Using Your Yellow Recycling Bins in Sydney. Learn all about the do's and don'ts of the bin we all take for granted!

 Recycling household e-waste and chemicals

-You may be wondering how to recycle your household electronic waste (mobile phones, batteries, and hazardous waste) and if it is possible.
-It absolutely is!
-However, you must NOT place them in your yellow recycling bin.
-Special treatment is required and therefore needs to be collected separately in order to recycle electronic waste and recycle hazardous waste.
+You may be wondering how to recycle your household electronic waste (mobile phones, batteries, and hazardous waste) and if possible.
+It is!
+However, it would be best not to place them in your yellow recycling bin.
+Special treatment is required and therefore needs to be collected separately to recycle electronic waste and recycle hazardous waste.

 To check locations of e-waste recycling services visit:

 If you aren’t sure about where your household rubbish belongs, you could always ask the garbage guru.
 This handy tool tells whether it goes into the yellow recycling bin or not.
-It also tells you how you can recycle it if you are eco-friendly like we are!
+It also tells you how to recycle it if you are eco-friendly like we are!

 Hiring an environmentally-friendly rubbish removal